Scholarship Committee Goals

 2022

-5 scholarships awarded to students from Castro Valley High School, San Leandro High School, Ruth Asawa School of the Arts, Philip and Sala Burton Academic High School
+5 scholarships awarded to students from Castro Valley High School, San Leandro High School, Ruth Asawa School of the Arts, and Philip and Sala Burton Academic High School

 2021